-The people behind Statue of Liberty
+1. The Statue of Liberty was one man’s idea

-The statue was a brain-child of Edouard de Laboulaye who only proposed that France should gift this statue to the United States as a celebration of both the union’s victory in the American Revolution and the abolition of slavery.
+The statue was a brainchild of Edouard de Laboulaye, who only proposed that France should gift this statue to the United States as a celebration of both the Union’s victory in the American Revolution and the abolition of slavery.

 He had a large team who worked long hours daily for nine years to complete the massive statue.
-Work on the Statue of Liberty finished in the year 1884.
+Work on the Statue of Liberty finished in 1884.

-In fact, Gustave Eiffel, the man who designed the Eiffel Tower, was also involved in the construction of Statue of Liberty.
+In fact, Gustave Eiffel, the man who designed the Eiffel Tower, was also involved in the construction of the Statue of Liberty.

-Statue of Liberty is modeled after a Muslim woman
+2. Liberty is modeled after a Muslim woman

 He wanted the Lady Liberty statue to guard the newly-opened Suez Canal in Egypt, welcoming ships into the mouth of Egypt’s groundbreaking canal.